401(k) Retirement Rollover Decisions

 But, should YOU roll over your 401(k) to an IRA?
 Many people think this is a simple decision; but this decision isn’t as simple as it sounds.
 Believe it or not, depending on your situation, you may have up to SIX different options available to you!
 And, some retirement rollover decisions you make can come with unintended tax consequences due to their relationship with other legislation.

 Want to know more?
 You’re smart.
-I’ve created a video that will review all six of your potential options, including the advantages and disadvantages of each.
+I’ve created a video series that will review all six of your potential options, including the advantages and disadvantages of each.
 So, grab some coffee!
-I hope you find it helpful.
+I hope you find These helpful.
+Here are your six options:

 Understanding Investments, Diversification and the 401(k) Retirement Rollover Decision.